OrionQuest/Numacom/_sources/index.rst.txt

 CS323: Numerical Analysis and Computing
 =======================================

 Welcome to CS 323!
-This course is designed for advanced undergraduates and early graduate students, and introduces them to the broad field of numerical algorithms, optimization, and differential equations.
+This course is an introduction to the broad field of numerical algorithms, optimization, and differential equations.
 Real-world examples from different fields such as computer vision, machine learning, and data analysis will be given alongside each topic to illustrate the wide applicability of the various